 Looking up from the ground level, dwarfed by the outer walls of the stadium rising steeply above, you get to appreciate the scale of the largest amphitheatre in the world.

 The smell must have been awful.
 Gladiators entered the arena through trapdoors in the floor and animals were winched up in cages.

 When full the Colosseum held 80 000 spectators.
-Brutal fights, executions and animal hunts attracted the crowds.
+Brutal fights, executions, and animal hunts attracted the crowds.

-21. Explore Trastevere and all it’s great food options
+21. Explore Trastevere and the Food

 Suggested by Travelphotodiscovery

-Passing through ancient squares, narrow passageways with businesses tucked in and open air dining with cafes spilling out into the streets, it really is Dolce Vita in Trastevere and worth visiting this unique neighborhood of Rome.
+Passing through ancient squares, narrow passageways with businesses tucked in an open-air dining area with cafes spilling out into the streets, it really is Dolce Vita in Trastevere and worth visiting this unique neighborhood of Rome.

 22. Visit Vatican City